sujit70777/Awsome-Mobile-App-Development/README.md

 - [PersistentStorageSerializable](https://github.com/IvanRublev/PersistentStorageSerializable) - Swift library that makes easier to serialize the user's preferences (app's settings) with system User Defaults or Property List file on disk.
 - [Prephirences](https://github.com/phimage/Prephirences) - Prephirences is a Swift library that provides useful protocols and convenience methods to manage application preferences, configurations and app-state.
 - [Realm](https://github.com/realm/realm-cocoa) - The alternative to CoreData and SQLite: Simple, modern and fast.
+- [RealmGeoQueries](https://github.com/mhergon/RealmGeoQueries) - RealmGeoQueries simplifies spatial queries with Realm Cocoa.
+In the absence of and official functions, this library provide the possibility to do proximity search.